 Interment at Barrancas National Cemetery will follow at a later date.

-To send flowers to LCDR William Lewis Triemer, USN (Ret )'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of LCDR William Lewis Triemer, USN (Ret ), please visit our floral store.